fadado/JBOL/README.md

 Several **JQ** scripts are included in the `examples` directory.
 The `Makefile` has rules to help you run the examples, but you should study first the code to know how each example works.
+Warning: the scripts expect `jq` to be at `/usr/local/bin`.

 As an example, this script generates in a smart way the solutions for the classical _8 queens_ problem:

 ```
 #!/usr/local/bin/jq -cnRrf